Antsega/Scrapy_Databricks/README.md

 _Code Structure_ <a name="code-structure"></a>
 The workbook is divided into distinct cells.

-Cell 1: This cell includes the core scraping logic within the TestSpider class, which is a Scrapy spider.
-It extracts specific data from the target webpage.
+Cell 1: This cell includes the core scraping logic using BeautifulSoup.
+It extracts specific data from the target webpage and saves it as a JSON file in the DBFS.

-Cell 2: It's responsible for triggering a Scrapy CrawlerProcess and initiating the TestSpider.

-Cell 3: Lists all contents of the directory "/tmp/test-folder" in the DBFS.
+Cell 2: Lists all contents of the directory "/tmp/test-folder" in the DBFS.

-Cell 4: It reads the JSON file (containing scraped data) into a DataFrame and displays the same.
+Cell 3: It reads the JSON file (containing scraped data) into a DataFrame and displays the same.

-Cell 5: This cell initializes a new git repository for version control.

 ---
 _Features_ <a name="features"></a>
-- Scrapy Spider: The spider, named 'Segarra', navigates through "https://segarratech.com", gleans specific details, transforms this data into a JSON format, and saves the result as a JSON file in DBFS.
+- BeautifulSoup Scraper: The scraper navigates through "https://segarratech.com", gleans specific details, transforms this data into a JSON format, and saves the result as a JSON file in DBFS.
 - PySpark: The stored JSON data in DBFS is read into a PySpark DataFrame for subsequent processing.
-- Git: The notebook initiates a new git repository to enable version control.

 ---
+_Version Control <a name="version-control"></a>
+As of now, the notebook does not contain any version control system.
+The user is advised to manually maintain different versions of the notebook for tracking purposes.

-## Current error
+## Current solution
-it seems the multiprocessing solution doesn't work properly in this scenario.
-However, it should be noted that using Scrapy within a Jupyter notebook has always been a bit of a challenge because Scrapy is built to run as a standalone application.

-As an alternative, it's recommended to refactor your code so that the Scrapy part runs as a standalone script.
-You can use this script as a data gathering stage, which produces a JSON file, for instance.
-Then, in your notebook, you can pick up the data by reading this JSON file.

-However, I understand this may not be the most desirable solution for you.

-As another alternative, you might consider using a different scraping framework that is more suited to use in a notebook environment like BeautifulSoup or Selenium.
-These tools don't use Twisted's Reactor and can therefore be run multiple times within the same notebook session without issues.
+After facing challenges with the previous Scrapy implementation, the notebook has been revised to use BeautifulSoup for the web scraping task.
+This tool works more harmoniously in the notebook environment and can be run multiple times within the same session without issues.
+All web scraping operations are now contained within a single cell.
+Post scraping, the data is saved to DBFS as a JSON file and then read into a DataFrame.